©2020 William A. Lasher

 Archambeau walked to a raised semi-circle of stone that created a shield of sorts.
 Within it there was a secondary layer of iron, and protruding from the flagstone deck, an array of metal levers.
 As he worked the levers with both hands, I heard the groaning sound of mechanical apparatus springing to life.
 A number of concealed doors on the tall walls of the castle dropped open, and the barrels of cannons popped out through the openings – rows of them at a number of locations to our left and right.

-The sky suddenly turned black as night, and three giant bats appeared, flying low along the river.
+The sky suddenly turned black as night, and three giant crows appeared, flying low along the river.
 In the distance, I could see field hands running for cover.
-It was a terrifying perspective, and the lead bat swooped down and scooped up one of the fleeing workers in its claws.
+It was a terrifying perspective, and the lead crow swooped down and scooped up one of the fleeing workers in its claws.

 I could see flashes of lightning and hear the rumble of thunder as dark thunderstorms blew up all around us, much faster than one might normally expect.
 If the scene was an illusion, it was a convincing one.